Variational Optimality of F\"ollmer Processes in Generative Diffusions: Stochastic Interpolants with a Point Source

 This assumption is standard in the theoretical analysis of diffusion models \cite{chen2023sampling,gao2023gaussian}.
 It is obtained by adding small Gaussian noise to a compactly supported distribution, which is a natural idealization of finite datasets.

-\begin{remark} All results in this paper remain valid for compactly supported targets $\mu_\star$ (without Gaussian smoothing) on the time interval $[0, 1-\delta]$ for any $\delta > 0$.
-Target distributions with exponential tails can also be handled; in this case, the regularity of the drift at $t=0$ depends on the choice of interpolation schedule.
-See Appendix~\ref{sec:singular behaviors of baseline SDEs at initial time} for details. \end{remark}
+\begin{remark} All results in this paper remain valid rigorously for compactly supported targets $\mu_\star$ (without Gaussian smoothing) on the time interval $[0, 1-\delta]$ for any $\delta > 0$.
+Target distributions with exponential tails can also be handled, where additional properties of the regularity of the drift with connection to the choice of the interpolation schedule can be analyzed; see Appendix~\ref{sec:singular behaviors of baseline SDEs at initial time}. \end{remark}

 \begin{definition} The \emph{stochastic interpolant} $I_t$ is defined by

 where $x_\star \sim \mu_\star$ and $(W_t)_{t\in[0,1]}$ is a standard Wiener process independent of $x_\star$, and the interpolation schedules satisfy: \begin{itemize} \item $\beta,\sigma\in C^1([0,1])$, \quad $\dot\beta_t >0$, \quad $\dot\sigma_t<0$ \quad for all $t\in[0,1]$; \item $\beta_0=0$, \quad $\beta_1=1$, \quad $\sigma_0>0$, \quad $\sigma_1=0$. \end{itemize} \end{definition}